 Coca-Cola employees may have been exposed to the fibers from asbestos, which can become lodged in the lungs, and may cause permanent damage, and in some cases, deadly tumors.
 Inhaling asbestos fibers has been proven to directly cause lung cancer and other disorders, including mesothelioma.

-Joe Lyon is a highly-rated Ohio asbestos lawyer investigating mesothelioma and lung cancer claims for former Cincinnati Bottle Works workers.
+Joe Lyon is a highly-rated Ohio asbestos lawyer investigating mesothelioma and lung cancer claims for former Cincinnati Bottling Works workers.
 The Firm works nationally and accepts cases on full contingency to eliminate the financial risk from the family.

 According to the U.S. Centers for Disease Control and Prevention (CDC), and the Agency for Toxic Substances and Disease Registry, significant occupational exposure to asbestos in the past significantly increases the risk of lung cancer and mesothelioma.
 The CDC classifies asbestos as a cancer-causing agent.